Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/README.md

 ### Code

-Detail are described in `Code/README.md`.
+Detailed descriptions of the code and usage instructions are available in `Code/README.md`.

 ### Figure

-Produces Figures 1-15 in the paper.
+The provided code generates Figures 1–15 as presented in the paper.